Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 A second application is that God’s grace and his judgment go hand in hand.
 God is gracious, but he is also just and will bring punishment on those who reject him and his messengers.

-Verse 19-22 of this chapter (as we saw last week) teach that there is blessing for those who listen to God’s Word and accept his messengers.
+Verses 19-22 of this chapter (as we saw last week) teach that there is blessing for those who listen to God’s Word and accept his messengers.
 The people of Jericho recognized that their water was polluted and so they sought Elisha out in humility, seeking the help of Elisha’s God.
-The Lord had mercy and cleansed the water, which points to the cleansing from pollution within the heart of everyone who believes in Jesus Christ.
-Verse 19-22 describe the great mercy of God.
+The Lord had mercy and cleansed the water, which points to the cleansing from pollution within the heart of everyone who has saving faith in Christ.
+As such, verses 19-22 describe the great mercy of God.

 But the passage before us reminds us so very clearly that there is certain judgment for those who reject God’s word and his messengers.
 Verse 24 describes how Elisha called down curses in the name of the Lord.
 Then two bears came out of the woods and mauled 42 of the youths.